wazuh/wazuh-documentation/source/azure/monitoring activity.rst

     :align: center
     :width: 100%

-We navigate through the directories until we find the blob we want to check, in this case will be ``PTIH.json``.
+Navigate through the directories until we find the blob we want to check, in this case will be ``PTIH.json``.

 .. thumbnail:: ../images/azure/storage_blob.png
     :title: Log Analytics App
     :align: center
     :width: 100%

-We download the blob to check its content.
+Download the blob to check its content.

 .. thumbnail:: ../images/azure/storage_download.png
     :title: Log Analytics App